The Lending and Secured Finance Review: Vietnam

 Anti-money laundering and counter-terrorism law

 Vietnam became a member of the Asia/Pacific Group on Money Laundering (APG) in May 2007.
 To strengthen its anti-money laundering (AML) system, Vietnam enacted an AML law and an implementing decree, and the SBV established a Financial Intelligence Unit.
 Vietnam underwent an APG Mutual Evaluation in November 2008 for the first time and was preparing for its second APG Mutual Evaluation in 2019.
+According to the plan, the APG's 2019 Mutual Evaluation Report for Vietnam was to have been passed at the APG Annual Meeting in July 2020; however, due to the effects of the covid-19 pandemic, the draft APG Mutual Evaluation in 2019 of Vietnam is still in the process of being finalised and is expected to be approved in 2021.

 Under the AML laws and regulations, depending on the type of transactions and other factors relating to the customers or their transactions, a reporting person will have to comply with different types of AML and counter-terrorist financing obligations.
 These obligations include: